 The affect of the episode shifts sharply, as Matelda becomes teacher rather than lyric lover, and directs Dante to focus on the unfolding of the procession that represents the coming of the word of God into history.

-The books of the Bible arrive as embodied figures.
+The embodied figures who represent the books of the Bible arrive in an orderly historical sequence.
 First to arrive are twenty-four old men representing the Old Testament.
 They are followed by an empty chariot, which represents the church, drawn by a griffin, traditionally taken as a representation of Christ.
-The chariot is surrounded by seven female figures who represent the four cardinal virtues and the three theological virtues, as well as by four figures who represent the four evangelists.
+The chariot is surrounded by seven female figures who represent the four cardinal virtues and the three theological virtues, as well as by four creatures who represent the four evangelists.

 Behind the chariot are the Acts of the Apostles, the Epistles of Paul, and the minor Epistles of James, Peter, John, and Jude.
 Bringing up the rear is “un vecchio solo . . . dormendo, con la faccia arguta”: “a lone old man, his features keen, as if in sleep” (Purg.
 29.143-44).
 This is John, the author of the Apocalypse, who is in a visionary trance: in other words, he is “asleep”, yet keenly sighted.
 (In Dante’s day the author of the Gospel of John and the author of the Apocalypse were held to be the same John; see the Commento on Inferno 19.)